Derivative Securities

 • The biggest futures-vs-forwards difference is counterparty risk; forwards also carry illiquidity (hard to exit early) and no daily settlement, so losses can accumulate until the settlement date.

-Costs, Benefits, and Risks
+What Are the Costs, Benefits, and Risks?

 • Risks: leverage risk, time decay, liquidity risk, counterparty risk, and complexity.